appcelerator/amplify-tooling/test/helpers/README.md

 ## LOG_TEST_OUTPUT Environment Variable

 The `LOG_TEST_OUTPUT` environment variable enables detailed logging of test command invocations and their outputs.
-When enabled, it captures all command executions performed by `runAxwaySync()` and saves them to JSON log files in `test/.test-output-logs/`.
+When enabled, it captures all command executions performed by `runCommand()` and saves them to JSON log files in `test/.test-output-logs/`.

 ### Usage